sgalizia/sa-2018-landing-page/P01-Dev-Environment/content.md

 For us, we'll keep things simple and only focus on the tools we'll immediately need to start writing front-end code for our landing page.

 The two tools we'll need to have installed are _Google Chrome_ and the _Atom_ text editor.

+> [info]
+>
 At this point, you should already have _Google Chrome_ installed from the previous tutorial.

 Let's quickly install (_Atom_)[https://atom.io/] so we can get started building.